assertchris/laravel-renderless-components/readme.md

 ```

 It automatically registers itself, so the only thing left is to extend `RenderlessComponents\RenderlessComponent` instead of `Illuminate\View\Component` and implement the abstract methods.

+## Caveats

+This does not work alongside the `facade/ignition` package, since this uses `eval` and that package tries to read the source code from a file.
+I don't know how to resolve this, but it probably involves a PR to the `facade/ignition` package.

+If you see an error that mentions `file_get_contents file not found`, it's probably this issue.